arago/OGIT/README.md

 ## The Meta Model

-The foundation of the meta model is a 5 layer onion like definition of data spaces
+The foundation of the OGIT meta model is a 5 layer *onion-like* definition of data spaces

 **1. Semantic Graph Ontology - SGO**
     This upper level defines entity types and actions possibly connecting two entities in the graph data model.
 This is where the highest level of semantics is described that governs the whole data platform.